-As shown by Stahl and Albeck-Gidron, the multiplicity inherent to the figure of the heroine is expressed visually through the photographs of the various women who are integrated into the text.
-The fourteen photographs of portraits of women were taken at a brothel in New Orleans by the photographer Ernest Joseph Block.
-The altering photos of women offer themselves to the reader as owners of the speaking voice.
-Thus, the heroine is presented as a woman who is, in fact, many women (echoing Luce Irigaray’s claim), thus undermining the concept of the unified subject.
-Albeck-Gidron concludes her reading of the book in wondering "can Hoffmann's reader summon enough identities in order to be able to read the work?" thus assuming that the reader should identify with the heroine (or heroines as suggested by the photographs).
-In contrast, I would like to emphasize the interpellative aspects of the text, which invite readers to identify with other subject positions presented to them, which are also multiple: the heroine’s addressees – Dolores and the child Michael.
-In other words, I argue that the book offers readers more identification options than the heroine only, and that identifying with her recipients is encouraged by the grammatical structure of the text.
+As demonstrated by both Stahl and Albeck-Gidron, the inherent multiplicity in the figure of the heroine is expressed in visual terms by way of textual references to Ernest Joseph Block’s fourteen photographic portraits of women in a New Orleans brothel.
+These photographic images present themselves to the reader as owners of the speaking voice.
+By presenting the heroine as a woman who is, in fact, many women (echoing Luce Irigaray’s claim), Hoffman undermines the concept of the unified subject.
+In this vein, Albeck-Gidron assumes that the reader should identify with the heroine (or heroines, as suggested by the photographs), as she indicates in the question that concludes her reading of the book: “Can Hoffmann’s reader summon enough identities in order to be able to read the work?”
+In contrast, I would like to emphasize the interpellative aspects of the text, which invite readers to identify with two other subject positions: Dolores and the child Michael, the heroine’s addressees.
+In other words, I argue that other than the heroine, How Do You Do, Dolores offers its readers more options for identification, and that the identification with her addressees is encouraged, in particular, by the text’s grammatical structure .

 3

-Since the entire book taddressesinvites the readers to identify with the characters to whom the text is addressed.
-This is a result of the dualit: the second-person always addresses the characters within the fictional world, as well as the actual readers outside of it.
-For example, the heroine asks "can you imagine anything and nothing?"
-The reader is thus invited to answer this paradoxical question herself.
-But this duality holds many traps.
+By employing the second-person to address the narrative’s addressees, Hoffman invites his readers to identify with them.
+This results in a double effect: the second-person invariably addresses both the characters within the fictional world and actual readers outside it.
+For example, when the heroine asks “can you imagine anything and nothing?” the reader is called upon to answer this paradoxical question.
+However, this duality also entails multiple hindrances.
 First, it reinforces the voyeuristic aspect of reading.
-The reader is simultaneously a participant in the intimate situation described but also looks at it from a distance.
-The address creates intimacy, making the reader feel like they are listening to a private conversation. thusA, the voyeuristic desire embedded in reading is emphasizing d.
-The use of the second person is revealed as a narrative technique that tempts the reader to take part in the situation in an intensified manner, because it blurs the boundaries between the interior and the exterior.
-The reader cannot discern whether she they are reading from an external point of view, which is voyeuristic and guilt-provoking, or from within the situation, in which case reading constitutesturning to a guiltless act.
-Thus, the reader is invited to read in a guilt-free but voyeuristic manner.
-It enables the them to pursue their desire while releasing them from responsibility for it.
-However, at the end of the novel they will discover it dinnocentwas not as guilt-free as they thought.
+The reader is simultaneously a participant in the intimate situation described and an onlooker from a distance.
+The second-person address creates a sense of intimacy, thereby making the reader feel like they are listening to a private conversation.
+As a result, the voyeuristic desire inherent in the act of reading is emphasized.
+The use of the second-person is revealed as a narrative technique that tempts the reader to participate in the situation because it blurs the boundaries between what is internal and what is external to the text.
+The reader cannot discern whether they are reading from an external point of view, which is voyeuristic and guilt-provoking, or from within the situation, in which case reading constitutes a guiltless act.
+Thus, the reader is invited to read from an innocent, yet voyeuristic, perspective.
+While this device enables the reader to pursue their desire while releasing them from the burden of taking responsibility for it, at the end of the novel they discover that their reading position had thus far not been as innocent as they thought.